mickfuzz/phd4/_posts/thesis_chapters/2024-3-3-Methodology.md

 In retrospect, shorter interviews at more regular intervals with participants would have been useful to answer

-## Data validity and reliability and decisions of what to not analyse
+## Data validity, replicability and reliability and decisions of what to not analyse

 <!-- NOTE - MOVE THIS?
 DOESN'T SEEM TO FLOW IN THIS SECTION -->